vsrinivas/fuchsia/namespaces.md

 of the container's table of sub-objects rather than a property of the object itself.

-For example, `cat` designates a furry object which may be located within some unspecified recipient of an `Open()` request.
+For example, `cat` designates a furry object located within some unspecified recipient of an `Open()` request.

 Objects are fundamentally nameless but they may be called many names by others.